Jim Steele (footballer)

 James Steele (born 11 March 1950) is a Scottish former professional footballer who played as a centre back.

 He began his playing career in 1967 at Dundee before moving to Southampton in 1972, with whom he helped to win the 1976 FA Cup.
-Steele was loaned out on loan to Rangers in 1976.
+Steele was loaned out to Rangers in 1976.
 He departed for the United States in 1977 where he would spend the remainder of his career, with spells at Washington Diplomats, Pittsburgh Spirit, Memphis Rogues and Chicago Sting.

 Club career

 Early career

 Steele was born in Edinburgh; after leaving school, he was a trainee mechanical engineer with the National Coal Board.
 As a 15-year-old he was playing for a village team in his native Scotland when Tynecastle Boys Club, who were affiliated to Scottish First Division team, Hearts, spotted his talent and signed him up as an apprentice.

 Dundee

 Dundee signed him as a 17-year-old and he made his debut in the first team with a solitary appearance in the 1967–68 season against Stirling Albion at Annfield.

 The highlight of his Dundee career was in their 1971–72 UEFA Cup run, when Dundee beat German side FC Koln, but went out to AC Milan despite a 2–0 victory in the home leg.
 These high-profile games brought him to the attention of English clubs and soon Leeds United and Southampton (alerted by their former player and scout, Campbell Forsyth) expressed an interest.